GoogleCloudPlatform/cloud-code-intellij/README.md

 ### Pre-releases

-The pre-release alpha binaries are being deployed to the Jetbrains plugin repository on an alpha channel.
+The pre-release binaries are being deployed to the Jetbrains plugin repository on an alpha channel.
 To install them please perform the following steps:

 1. Install the Google Account plugin